derailed/ex_cut/README.md

   end
   ```

-  ExCut provisions an `ExCut.Context` with function details and metadata
+  ExCut provisions an `ExCut.Context` with call details and metadata
   that comes from the annotation.
 You can leverage this information in
   your cross-cutting functions.